 - Nináóhkanistssksinii’pi – what I know of the matter.

-- Akaotsistapi’takyo’p – “we have come to understand [not merely know] it” (Bastien, 2004. p.
-198) Coming to know; the way to connect to relations experientially through ways of knowing.
-Knowing as experiential knowing.
+- Akaotsistapi’takyo’p – “we have come to understand [not merely know] it” (Bastien, 2004, p.
+198).
+This refers to experiential connection to relations.

 - Ao’tsistapitakyoki – transformed consciousness.